Use Grok patterns in AWS Glue to process streaming data into Amazon Elasticsearch Service

 - Export Apache web server logs into a Kinesis data stream.
 We use Apache for this post, but you can use any other software that generates log files.
 If you use other log formats, you need to change the Grok pattern accordingly.

 - Create an AWS Glue table based on a Kinesis data stream.

-- Export structured data from AWS Glue to Amazon OpenSearch using an AWS Glue ETL job and AWS Glue custom connector from the AWS Glue Studio.
+- Export structured data from AWS Glue to Amazon OpenSearch Service using an AWS Glue ETL job and AWS Glue Connector for Elasticsearch from the AWS Glue Studio.

-- Analyze the data inside Amazon OpenSearch with Kibana.
+- Analyze the data inside Amazon OpenSearch Service with Kibana.

 Network preparation and planning

 For this post, we assume that you already created a VPC for running your web servers and deployed your web application to these servers.
 The next step is to create an Amazon OpenSearch Service domain in the same VPC where your Amazon Elastic Compute Cloud (Amazon EC2) instances are running.
 The following diagram illustrates this architecture.

 To follow the best security practices and minimize traffic going through the public internet, we try to keep traffic within Amazon Virtual Private Cloud (Amazon VPC) whenever possible.
 We can accomplish this by using VPC endpoints.
 VPC endpoints enable private connectivity to a VPC and supported AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 It allows you to connect resources in a service with a VPC over private IP addresses.
 Traffic between your VPC and the other service doesn’t leave the Amazon network.

 We need to set up the following endpoints: